-The 251 CE is an all-new boat with a hull that draws just 14" (.36 m), making her ideal for inshore fishing both with rod and reel and for net casting.
+The 251 CE has a hull that draws just 14" (.36 m), making her ideal for inshore fishing both with rod and reel and for net casting.
 To that end, she has bow and stern casting platforms and everything in between that veteran anglers need.

 With just 20" (.51 m) of cockpit depth, the 251 Coastal Explorer becomes a functional deckboat.
-The addition of a bow, beach re-boarding ladder (the only one we have ever seen on a center console), chaise, bowrider-type seating in the bow, transom seating and a head with a standard Porta-Potti prove the 251 CE is more than just a fishing boat.
+The addition of a bow, beach re-boarding ladder (the only one we have ever seen on a center console), chaise, plenty of seating in the bow, transom seating and a head with a standard Porta-Potti prove the 251 CE is more than just a fishing boat.
 With the addition of an optional tow pylon, the 251 CE can perform virtually all of the utility normally found in a conventional sportboat or deckboat -- plus a lot more.

 With sweeping curves and pin striping that follows the sheer line contours, the 251 CE has classic lines.
-Her 16-degree deadrise at the transom gives her a high top speed and good mid-range fuel economy.
+Her 16-degree deadrise at the transom gives her a high top speed and good midrange fuel economy.